akaalias/obsidian-footnotes/README.md

 - Insert a new footnote marker (e.g. `[^1]`) with auto-incremented index in your text
     - Adds the footnote detail (e.g. `[^1]: `) at the bottom of your text
     - Places your cursor so you can fill in the details quickly
-- Jump from your footnote to the footnote detail
+- Jump from your footnote TO the footnote detail
-- Jump from your footnote detail to the footnote
+- Jump from your footnote detail BACK to the footnote

 ![Overview](https://github.com/akaalias/obsidian-footnotes/blob/master/basic.gif?raw=true)